ashishsaranshakya/mern-ecommerce/README.md

   - Method: POST
   - Endpoint: `/order/checkout/product`
   - Description: Creates an order for a product and initiates payment.
-  - Request Body:
+  - Query Parameters:
-    - `product_id`: ID of the product for which the order is placed.
+    - `id`: ID of the product for which the order is placed.
+    - `quantity`: Quantity of product to order.

 - **Checkout Cart**
   - Method: POST